Spider201866/Alan_web/memory-bank/systemPatterns.md

 ## High-Level Architecture

 The application is a traditional Node.js/Express server that serves a static frontend.
-For production, a build step is introduced to optimize assets.
+For production a build step is introduced to optimise assets.

 ```mermaid
 graph TD